McGeorge offers the JSD degree in two areas: International Water Resources Law and International legal Studies.

-A JSD, or Doctor of Juridical Science is, in effect, legal education's counterpart to the Ph.D.
-Those who have already earned an LLM and wish to do intensive, in-depth work in either international water resources law or another international law topic can apply for the JSD program.
+A JSD, or Doctor of Juridical Science is, in effect, law's counterpart to the PhD.
+Those who have already earned an a master degree and wish to do intensive in-depth work can apply for the JSD program.

 - Earn a minimum of twelve (12) semester hours of credit over the course of a two- or three-semester residency.

-- A cumulative grade point average of not less than 3.0 (on a 4.3 point scale)
+- A cumulative grade point average of not less than 2.7.

 Residency — 12 units minimum